pisa-engine/pisa/docs/source/getting_started.md

 ### Requirements

+To compile PISA, you will need a compiler supporting at least the C++17 standard.
 Our continuous integration pipeline compiles PISA and runs tests in the following configurations:
 - Linux:
     - GCC, versions: 9, 10, 11, 12
     - Clang 11